 About Us

-Massachusetts Local Telephone Service, Inc.
+Massachusetts Local Telephone Company, Inc.

-Since 1997, MassLocal has progressed from reselling basic, incumbent-provided voice and early data services to becoming a provider of integrated, cloud-based Unified Communications as a Service (UCaaS) and managed IT services, presently.
-This evolution was driven by major shifts in technology and regulations:Â
+Since 1997, MassLocal has progressed from reselling basic, incumbent-provided voice and early data services to provisioning integrated, cloud-based Unified Communications as a Service (UCaaS) and managed IT services, presently.
+This evolution was driven by major shifts in technology and regulations:

 Initial Phase (1997 - Early 2000s)

-Early Acquisition: As a small company with an innovative prepaid product, Masslocal had difficulty reaching the entire potential market.
-Therefore, for the purpose of accelerating market access, Masslocal acquired another reseller that operated in nearby Quincy, MA in 2002 in an all-cash deal.
-As a result, operating-profit margins increased by an average of 2.5 percentage points more than those at peer companies during the same period.
-By 2004, the company had over 5,000 residential telephone customers in the metropolitan Boston area.
+Early Acquisition: As a small company with an innovative prepaid product, MassLocal had difficulty reaching the entire potential market.
+Therefore, to accelerate market access, MassLocal acquired another provider of prepaid residential telephone services.
+As a result, the operating profit margin increased by an average of 2.5 percentage points more than at peer companies.

-Regulatory Environment: Operations were heavily influenced by the Telecommunications Act of 1996, which mandated that incumbents offer network elements and retail services for resale at wholesale rates to encourage competition.Â
+Regulatory Environment: Operations were heavily influenced by the Telecommunications Act of 1996, which mandated that incumbents offer network elements and retail services for resale at wholesale rates to encourage competition.

-Infrastructure: Reliance on legacy copper and coaxial cable infrastructure owned by larger carriers such as Verizon and AT&T. Â
+Infrastructure: Reliance on legacy copper and coaxial cable infrastructure owned by larger carriers.

 Transitional Phase (Mid-2000s - Early 2010s)